sfigg/commercialization-public/test/hlk/testref/run-cluster-tests-for-storage-spaces-direct-in-the-windows-hlk.md

 This document contains instructions for partners and original equipment manufacturers (OEMs) about how to use tests included in the Windows Hardware Lab Kit (HLK, formerly HCK) to validate specific hardware configurations for basic functionality and reliability for [Storage Spaces Direct (S2D)](https://technet.microsoft.com/library/mt126109.aspx).

+>[!IMPORTANT]
-**Important**  Instructions in this document are for testing purposes only.
+>  Instructions in this document are for testing purposes only.
 They are *not* intended for end users or to configure systems for production use.